oparoz/transmissionbt-snap/README.md

 *Note: It is advised to symlink this folder to another area of the system with easier access if you're not using the snap on Ubuntu Core*

-The downloaded files are here:
+The downloaded files are placed here:

 `/var/snap/transmissionbt/common/downloads`

-Files still being downloaded are here:
+Files still being downloaded can be found here:

 `/var/snap/transmissionbt/common/incomplete`